ysdy44/FanKit-UWP/README.md

 ## Win2Ds

-Please reference Win2D in Nuget.
+Please reference Win2D in Nuget.<br>
 CanvasOperator DottedLine CurveNodes MarqueeTool TransformController......
 ![](https://github.com/ysdy44/FanKit/blob/master/ScreenShot/ScreenShot002.png)

-The application has its usage method and code, please update it in time (the code is earlier than the application).
+The application has its usage method and code, please update it in time (the code is earlier than the application).<br>

 to be continued......